TIBCOSoftware/snappydata/docs/reference/sql_reference/update.md

 // Change the ADDRESS and SINCE  fields to null for all customers with ID greater than 10.
 UPDATE TRADE.CUSTOMERS SET ADDR=NULL, SINCE=NULL  WHERE CID > 10;

-// Set the ADDR of all customers to 'SnappyData' where the current address is NULL.
+// Set the ADDR of all customers to 'ComputeDB' where the current address is NULL.
-UPDATE TRADE.CUSTOMERS SET ADDR = 'Snappydata' WHERE ADDR IS NULL;
+UPDATE TRADE.CUSTOMERS SET ADDR = 'ComputeDB' WHERE ADDR IS NULL;

 // Increase the  QTY field by 10 for all rows of SELLORDERS table.
 UPDATE TRADE.SELLORDERS SET QTY = QTY+10;